 Anger is a very common reaction in these kinds of cases, which is also triggered by your emotional state and strong feelings of sadness and depression.
-But, you have to deal with these feelings of anger, and to do that, the best thing to do is to talk about how you feel to people that are close to you and who understand you, whether a friend, a member of a family, or a counsellor.
+But, you have to deal with these feelings of anger and to do that, the best thing to do is to talk about how you feel to people that are close to you and who understand you, whether a friend, a member of a family or a counselor.

 Depression And Sadness Walk Hand In Hand

 When you have hepatitis C, it is justifiable to feel depressed, and sad.
 These feelings and thoughts are pretty normal, but if they become your best friend, meaning, if they don’t go away over a period of time, then you should seek professional help from a doctor or a counselor to advise you on how to get rid of these feelings.
 Depression is really tough, and its symptoms even tougher when it comes to mental health.
 Some of them include anxiousness, sadness, and hopelessness, losing or gaining weight, irregular sleep patterns, low concentration and thinking about giving up, among other things.

 Feeling Afraid And Anxious

 Those feelings can be caused by the fact that you don’t know what to do or what to expect now when you’ve been diagnosed with hepatitis C, and you don’t know how to behave anymore regarding the situation.
 To control these feelings, learn a lot about your condition, join a support group, and talk to your friends and family.